 Read also: Who guards the gates of Heaven?

-“The parents of Jesus went to Jerusalem every year, at the Passover feast.
+“The parents of Jesus went to Jerusalem every year at the Passover feast.
 According to the feast’s custom, they went there when he was twelve years old.
 Then when the days were over and when they returned, the child Jesus remained in Jerusalem.
 His father and his mother did not notice it…” Luke 2:41-43.
 After a day on the road, Mary and Joseph worry about not seeing their child Jesus.
-They look for him among the parents and acquaintances but do not find him.
+They look for him among their parents and acquaintances but do not find him.

 The child Jesus remains in Jerusalem without them realizing it!
-Imagine, They are walking for a day thinking that Jesus is among the returning travelers!
+They walk for a day thinking that Jesus is among the returning travelers!
 They begin to look for Jesus among their parents and acquaintances but do not find him.
 So they go back to Jerusalem to look for him.
 When they arrived in Jerusalem, they searched for him for three days!… So they hadn’t heard from their child for four!
 But where is he?

 Read also: Only 144.000 go to Heaven?

 Maybe people told them where Jesus was.
 At last, they find Him seated among the law teachers in the temple.
 They listened to him and asked him questions!
 His intelligence and answers struck all those who listened to Jesus while Jesus was preaching in the temple at 12 years old.
 When Mary and Joseph find him, Mary is surprised and says to him: “My child, why did you do this to us?
-Here is your father and I; we were looking for you in anguish” (v 48), And Jesus told them that the will of his Heavenly Father was most important in his life: “Why did you seek me so?
+Here is your father and I; we were looking for you in anguish” (v 48), And Jesus tells them that the will of his Heavenly Father was most important in his life: “Why did you seek me so?
 Did you not know that I must be about my Father’s business?” (v 49) “Then he went down with them to return to Nazareth, and he was subject to them.”